 > /help

-In practice, /help displays 3 categories: slash commands, keyboard shortcuts, and links to online documentation.
-78% of beginner users start with this command.
+In practice, /help displays the available slash commands, keyboard shortcuts, and links to online documentation.
+The /help command takes no arguments: simply type /help to get the complete list.

 /init - Project initialization